Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Discussion

-We specify the main findings for each of the cases below: \begin{itemize} \item We first recovered the ETW brane systems, we chord parity symmetry between the left/right chord sectors of the DSSYK model total Hamiltonian, and we found the generators of this symmetry in terms of the quantum phase space in the total Hamiltonian.
-We carried out the evaluation of the partition function, the semiclassical thermodynamics (including the thermal stability App. \ref{app:ETW brane partition function}), and thermal correlation functions.
+We specify the main findings for each of the cases: \begin{itemize} \item We first recovered the ETW brane systems, we gauged chord symmetries between the left/right chord sectors of the DSSYK model total Hamiltonian by imposing constraints in terms of the quantum phase space of the total Hamiltonian.
+We carried out the evaluation of the partition function, the semiclassical thermodynamics (including the thermal stability) {{in}} App. \ref{app:ETW brane partition function}, and thermal correlation functions.
 The saddle point solutions of the path integral allowed us to evaluate the spread complexity of the HH state (which includes finite temperature effects).
 We matched it with the geodesic distance of an Einstein-Rosen bridge (where the geodesic curve lands on the ETW brane).
-This allowed a concrete identification of entries of holographic dictionary (seen in Tab. \ref{tab:holographic_dictionary}).
-Thus, our findings reflect that spread complexity allows for a precise identification of entries in the holographic dictionary.
-We also discussed the Dirac quantization of the bulk dual theory. \item Meanwhile, we derived observables in Euclidean wormhole geometries by implementing appropriate traces in chord space (following a similar procedure as in JT gravity and sine dilaton gravity with ETW branes \cite{Gao:2021uro,Blommaert:2025avl} from a boundary perspective), including partition functions and two-point correlation functions.
-We stress we do not need to assume a matrix model completion in our analysis; and in fact, it might be useful to determine the models that are compatible with correlation functions of the DSSYK model in the large $N$ limit, and within a symmetry sector.
-We also studied the perturbative stability (i.e. including one-loop corrections) of spacetime wormholes at fixed length \cite{Stanford:2020wkf,Okuyama:2023yat}, which happen to be stable.
-After that, we constructed multiboundary wormhole partition functions to derive the baby universe Hilbert space.
-It turns out to be one dimensional, unless it contains correlated matter operators. \item On the other hand, to recover the doubled DSSYK model we imposed a constraint that exactly factorizes the chord Hilbert space.
-This allows for a notion of internal relative evolution between the factorized DSSYKs.
-Either of them plays the role of a QRF performing measurements of the other one.
-We also highlighted that this model is well adapted to describe relational quantum dynamics.
-This allowed us to build its algebra of gauge invariant observables in the perspective neutral approach.
-We also discussed about the interpretation of the algebraic findings in terms of dS$_3$ holography.
-As far as we know, this is the first time that relational quantum dynamics in an algebraic formulation has been implemented. \end{itemize} Furthermore, the examples above are complemented by our recent studies \cite{Aguilar-Gutierrez:2025pqp,Aguilar-Gutierrez:2025mxf}, where no additional constraints are imposed on the boundary theory with matter chords.
-Thus, these works provide a concrete link between two common approaches to holography in the DSSYK model through symmetry sectors in the chord Hilbert space, and on developing the tools of relational quantum dynamics in an explicit solvable and UV finite model in holography.
+This {{leads to}} a concrete identification of entries of holographic dictionary (seen in Tab. \ref{tab:holographic_dictionary}).
+Thus, spread complexity allows for a precise identification of entries in the holographic dictionary {{in this system}}.
+We also discussed the quantization of the bulk dual theory. \item Meanwhile, we {{introduced}} Euclidean wormhole {{partition functions and correlation functions in the DSSYK model}} by implementing appropriate traces in chord space {{based on results}} in JT gravity and sine dilaton gravity with ETW branes \cite{Gao:2021uro,Blommaert:2025avl}. {{In the following subsection we comment about possible issues that need to be accounted for to interpret the corresponding observables from the boundary perspective.}} We stress we do not need to assume a matrix model completion in our analysis; and in fact, it could be used to determine the models that are compatible with correlation functions of the DSSYK model in the large $N$ limit, within a symmetry sector.
+We also studied the perturbative stability (i.e. including one-loop corrections) of spacetime wormholes at fixed length \cite{Stanford:2020wkf,Okuyama:2023yat}, {{which}} happens to be stable.
+After that, we constructed multi-boundary wormhole partition functions to derive the baby universe Hilbert space, {{which}} turns out to be one-dimensional, unless it contains correlated matter operators. \item On the other hand, to recover the doubled DSSYK model we imposed a constraint that factorizes the chord Hilbert space.
+This allows for a notion of internal relative evolution between the DSSYKs.
+Either of them plays the role of a QRF performing measurements on its copy.
+We also highlighted that this model is well-adapted to describe relational quantum dynamics.
+We then built its algebra of gauge invariant observables in the perspective neutral approach.
+We also discussed about the interpretation of the algebraic findings in terms of dS$_3$ holography. \end{itemize} Furthermore, the examples above are complemented by our recent studies \cite{Aguilar-Gutierrez:2025pqp,Aguilar-Gutierrez:2025mxf}, where no additional constraints are imposed on the boundary theory with matter chords.
+These works provide a concrete link between two common approaches to holography in the DSSYK model through symmetry sectors in the chord Hilbert space, and on developing the tools of relational quantum dynamics in an explicit solvable and UV finite model in holography.

 We now conclude with some future directions.